 Wheaton’s Designated Student Health Center

 Norton Medical Center’s goal is to provide the highest quality healthcare by working together to meet your healthcare needs.
 In addition to Wheaton College students, NMC provides medical care to the surrounding community and local residents.
-Please feel free to contact Cynthia Maricle, Associate Director, Student Health Services, at 508-286-8210 or firstname.lastname@example.org for additional information.
+Please feel free to contact Valerie Tobia, Director of Counseling and Health Services at firstname.lastname@example.org for additional information.

 The receptionists at NMC do their best to schedule appointments that are convenient for you during the three hours each day that are allotted for Wheaton students.
 If an appointment is not available with one of our doctors, you may be offered an appointment with one of our Nurse Practitioners.
 The nurse practitioners work very closely with our doctors to provide excellent care to patients.
 If, after your appointment with an NMC provider, you require further treatment, you will be referred to the many specialists in the area that are able to provide you with the specialized medical attention that you need.
 Most visits at NMC are 15 minutes long, which is typically long enough to address your primary concern.
 If you have several health issues, some may need to be addressed at another visit.